cadop/dhart/docs/C# Documentation/markdown/1_unity_project_setup.md

 ## Before we begin

- This guide will demonstrate setting up a new Unity project from scratch, importing the HumanFactors API as an asset, then verifying it can be referenced by the Unity Project.
+ This guide will demonstrate setting up a new Unity project from scratch, importing the HumanFactors API as an asset, then verifying the Unity project can reference it.

  In this guide we will cover the following: